011ivand3r/WhatsApp-Automation/README.md

   * __Python3__ should be installed on your computer.

   * __Selenium__ should be installed on your computer too.\
-    You can install it by opening your Terminal/Command prompt and and then typing ```pip3 install selenium``` and then hit enter.
+    You can install it by opening your Terminal/Command prompt and then typing ```pip3 install selenium``` and then hit enter.

   * __ChromeDriver__ must be installed on your computer.\